digitranslab/jumpstart/docs/docs/getting-started/platform-overview.md

 </div>

-Whether you're a seasoned developer or a business professional, ToolJet stands out as a comprehensive solution to fast-track your internal tool development process.
+Whether you're a seasoned developer or a business professional, JumpStart stands out as a comprehensive solution to fast-track your internal tool development process.